What is a probiotic?

 A good probiotic product should have trials showing that the bacterial strains can survive all the way until the intestines.
 What’s more, the strain should remain viable (functional) all the way until the end of its shelf life.

-However, there are limited regulations—and not products are created equally.
+However, there are limited regulations – and not all products are created equally.
 Choose a high-quality formulation, or seek advice from a functional medicine practitioner.

 Your gut microbiome is a wild place.
 Let’s imagine its inhabitants, your gut bacteria, as a pack of wolves.